ziap/ziap.github.io/content/blog/bpe-1/index.md

 BPE originally started as a text compression algorithm.
 But in order to losslessly compress any data, you need to "learn" and exploit redundancies in the dataset.
-It turns out that this particular compression technique learns patterns and grammars so well that running machine learning model on the compressed text helps with convergence and accuracy.
+It turns out that this particular compression technique learns patterns and grammars so well that running machine learning models on the compressed text helps with convergence and accuracy.
 This is why BPE tokenization is a crucial component of modern LLMs.